gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     Dictionary indicating the desired output spectral cubes and the operations performed over them.
 The keys of the dictionary are strings indicating the quantities of the desired cubes.
 These are the available quantities of the spectral cubes:

     - "mass": Total mass of molecular hydrogen in solar mass
-    - "Ntot_column_density": Total (H2 + heavier components) column density in cm-2.
+    - "total_column_density": Total (H2 + heavier components) column density in cm-2.
-    - "mol_column_density": Column density of the emitting molecule in cm-2.
+    - "emitting_molecule_column_density": Column density of the emitting molecule in cm-2.
     - "intensity": Intensity in Jy/beam.
     - "tau": Opacities.